wazo-platform/wazo-terraform/README.md

-# xivo-aws
+# Install XiVO with Terraform

-This repo install and configure XiVO as a HA service on AWS (Amazon Cloud).
+This repo install and configure XiVO as a HA service on AWS (Amazon Cloud) or Openstack.
 The login for the web interface is **xivo** by default.

 Requirements
 ------------

-- Terraform >= 0.6.15
+- Terraform >= 0.6.16
 - AWS account
+- Openstack account

 Launch
 ------